asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 <br/>

 * Safe Producer
    - Producers send quality associated attributes like retries, acks, ordering etc. The ease at configuration option to set these at producer level rather than the configration on the broker/destination (topic) is a nice feature.
-This is a slightly difficult from a producer perspective from the typical messaging implementations (say JMS).
+This is a slightly difficult from a producer perspective for typical messaging implementations (say JMS).

 ```console
 Producer{